decanus/go-rln/README.md

  - https://github.com/vacp2p/research/tree/master/rln-research
  - https://ethresear.ch/t/semaphore-rln-rate-limiting-nullifier-for-spam-prevention-in-anonymous-p2p-setting/5009

 The goal of this is to create a rate-limiter for blockchains where block production is cheap.
+I started playing around with this after talking to the team at [Celestia](https://celestia.org/).